Meir Ashkenazi (rabbi): Shanghai

 In 1926, with the help of Jewish communist youth he had hosted in his home, he received exit visas to leave the Soviet Union for the United States of America.
 He planned to accept a position in Boston.
 En route to America he passed through Shanghai, China where Jewish community residents requested that he remain there and be appointed rabbi.
 Based on the direction of his rabbi, Rabbi Yosef Yitzchak Schneersohn, he accepted the offer and became the chief rabbi of Shanghai.

 In 1927 he encouraged the creation of a larger space for the existing Ohel Moshe Synagogue.
 Today the synagogue is the Shanghai Jewish Refugees Museum where there is an exhibit dedicated to Ashkenazi's life and tenure as chief rabbi.

 In 1934 his parents brought his son Moshe to Israel to study in Yeshivas Toras Emes in Shikun Chabad.

-In 1939 Rabbi Ashkenazi helped setup a Talmud Torah for Jewish children.
+In 1939 Rabbi Ashkenazi helped set up a Talmud Torah for Jewish children.
 By 1941 it had 120 students and its height had 300 students.
 He also established a yeshiva ketana headed by his son-in-law, Rabbi Hershel Milner.

 During the Holocaust, Ashkenazi assisted the thousands of Jews fleeing the Nazis that arrived in Shanghai as refugees.
 He also helped arrange weddings for the yeshiva students who became engaged during their time in Shanghai.
 Ashkenazi also collected funds for the yeshivas as well as being the preferred distribution channel for funds from elsewhere.

 In 1949, after the majority of the refugees had left Shanghai and the Jewish community dwindled, Askenazi moved to Crown Heights, Brooklyn.